cv516Buaa/MSRNet/README.md

 ## Description of MSRNet
 - https://arxiv.org/abs/2208.08078

-If you have any question, please discuss with me by sending email to sy2102227@buaa.edu.cn.
+If you have any question, please discuss with me by sending email to lyushuchang@buaa.edu.cn.

 If you find this code useful please cite:
 ```